happybeing/vdash/README.md

 	Using Windows Command Line:
 	```
 	set RUST_LOG="safe=trace,quinn=trace"
-	safe vault run-baby-fleming -t
+	safe node run-baby-fleming -t
 	```

 	Using Windows PowerShell:
 	```
 	$env:RUST_LOG="safe=trace,quinn=trace"
-	safe vault run-baby-fleming -t
+	safe node run-baby-fleming -t
 	```

 ### Using vdash With a Local Test Network
 1. **Start a local test network:** follow the instructions to [Run a local network](https://github.com/maidsafe/sn_api/tree/master/sn_cli#run-a-local-network), but I suggest using the `-t` option to create an account and authorise the CLI with it altogether.
 As here:
     ```
-    safe vault killall
+    safe node killall
-    rm -f ~/.safe/vault/baby-fleming-vaults/*/safe_vault.log
+    rm -f ~/.safe/node/baby-fleming-nodes/*/safe_node.log
-    RUST_LOG=debug,quinn=error safe vault run-baby-fleming -t
+    RUST_LOG=debug,quinn=error safe node run-baby-fleming -t
     ```

 	Windows: see "Note" immediately above for how to set RUST_LOG on Windows.

 2. **Run vdash:** in a different terminal window (so you can continue to use the safe-cli in the first terminal), start `vdash` with:
     ```
-    vdash ~/.safe/vault/baby-fleming-vaults/*/safe_vault.log
+    vdash ~/.safe/node/baby-fleming-nodes/*/safe_node.log
     ```
     Or with a live network:
     ```
-    vdash ~/.safe/vault/local-vault/safe_vault.log
+    vdash ~/.safe/node/local-node/safe_node.log
     ```
-3. **Upload files using SAFE CLI:** in the SAFE CLI window you can perform operations on the local test network that will affect the vault and the effects will be shown in `vdash`.
+3. **Upload files using SAFE CLI:** in the SAFE CLI window you can perform operations on the local test network that will affect the node and the effects will be shown in `vdash`.
 For example, to [use the SAFE CLI to upload files](https://github.com/maidsafe/sn_api/tree/master/sn_cli#files):
     ```
     safe files put ./<some-directory>/ --recursive
     ```